 The potential complications of an amniocentesis are:

-- 1% risk of miscarriage (RCOG).
-The risk is higher if performed before 14 weeks gestation.
+- 0.5% risk of miscarriage (RCOG).
+The risk is higher in a multiple pregnancy

 - False reassurance – a “normal” result may make women feel their baby will be born completely healthy when this may not be the case.

 - Risk of infection, as with most surgical procedures

 - Rhesus sensitisation (see here)

 - Increased risk of club foot

 The main alternative to amniocentesis is chorionic villus sampling.
 This is also an invasive procedure, with its own risks.
 It can come to the same conclusions as amniocentesis and is typically performed earlier in the pregnancy.

 Nuchal translucency (measured on ultrasound) and blood tests can give the woman some information regarding the risk of Down’s syndrome, but cannot provide definitive diagnosis or reassurance.